zopefoundation/z3c.template/src/z3c/template/README.txt

 ----------------------------

 And for the simplest possible use we provide a hook for call registered templates.
-Such page templates can get called with the getViewTemplate method and return a registered bound ViewTemplate a la ViewPageTemplateFile or NamedTemplate.
+Such page templates can get called with the getPageTemplate method and return a registered bound ViewTemplate a la ViewPageTemplateFile or NamedTemplate.